Who we are

 3. We will build the fundamental capabilities we need across our Southern and East African operations to accelerate sustainable growth in these markets while remaining ready to support further consolidation efforts.

 Our goal to build a stronger business can only be achieved through the support and long-term prosperity of our customers.
 A stronger, more successful Coca-Cola system in Africa will create greater shared value for the business as well as the communities we serve across the value-chain through job creation, skills development and support for small-to-medium sized enterprises.
 By focusing on accelerating growth and social development in our value chain and making clear commitments on waste, energy, water and land use, we are leading the way as a responsible business in Africa.
+Our vision is to refresh Africa every day and make our continent a better place for all.

 Equally as important are our employees who are at the heart of our business.
 We are committed to investing in their growth and development to ensure that they are empowered to enhance their skills and capabilities.